DanielStutzbach/blist/doc/blist.rst

         >>> more_items = blist(function_that_returns_a_list())

-    Python's built-in :class:`list` is a dynamically-sized array; to insert or removal an item from the beginning or middle of the list, it has to move most of the list in memory, i.e., |theta(n)|
+    Python's built-in :class:`list` is a dynamically-sized array; to insert or remove an item from the beginning or middle of the list, it has to move most of the list in memory, i.e., |theta(n)|
     operations.
 The :class:`blist` uses a flexible, hybrid array/tree structure and only needs to move a small portion of items in